-Make a home sign with wreath in just minutes with a Cricut machine and some scrap wood.
+Make a home wreath sign in just minutes with a Cricut machine and some scrap wood.
 A wreath home sign is a great way to spruce up your outdoor space any time of the year.
 Exchange the wreath for different seasons and you can even add things that are not a wreath if you wish.
 So, are you ready to make your own?
 Follow along below!

 This is a part of patriotic Craft Lightning this week.
 You will want to catch up with all of the crafts here if you have missed any of the fun this week.